scofield144/AngolaCV/README.md

 - **Advanced Candidate Search**: A powerful search interface with filters for keywords, skills, location (Angolan provinces), and industry to find the best talent.
 - **Company Profile Management**: A section for recruiters to create and manage their public-facing company profile, including logo, company details, and social links to attract candidates.
 - **Job Postings Management**: A dedicated section to view and manage job listings.
-(Note: Job creation UI is a future feature).
+(Note: Job creation UI is not yet implemented).

 ## Tech Stack